 Following is the remainder of the news article from the University of Wyoming office of Institutional Communications:

-The academy is composed of more than 2,200 nurse leaders in education, management, practice, policy and research.
+The academy is comprised of more than 2,200 nurse leaders in education, management, practice, policy and research.
 AAN fellows include hospital and government administrators, college deans, and renowned scientific researchers.